marc4n6/windows-live-forensics/README.md

 # Encrypted Disk Detector
-This script is using [EDD.exe](https://www.magnetforensics.com/free-tool-encrypted-disk-detector/).
+This script is using [EDD.exe](https://www.magnetforensics.com/free-tool-encrypted-disk-detector/) by Magnet Forensics.